Finite Populations & Finite Time: The Non-Gaussianity of a Gravitational Wave Background: Comparing to numerical results

+The results of our simulations show that $\bar\kappa_X,\bar\kappa_Y>0$ at all frequencies, with the $\bar\kappa_X$ typically larger, and $\left<X^2\right>\lesssim \left<Y^2\right>$ at all frequencies except the first.
+For all frequencies, $X$ and $Y$ are effectively uncorrelated.
+By the analysis of the preceding paragraph, we then expect $\bar\kappa>0$, since in the second term all contributions are either positive or zero.
+This is in agreement with what we see in \autoref{fig:exkurt-realistic}.
+Examining \autoref{eq:ex_kurt}, we can see that every term in the numerator and denominator is guaranteed to be positive, regardless of the parameters we choose for our astrophysical model.
+Additionally, the number of GW sources per realization is Poisson-distributed, which is always leptokurtic (i.e. has positive excess kurtosis).
+As a consequence, we expect $\bar\kappa>0$ generally.

-Now, consider the moment predictions on the auto- and cross-correlations of the Fourier coefficients.
-We find the second and fourth moments of all 67 auto-pulsar cases and the 66 cross-pulsar cases obtained by fixing one of the pulsars (without loss of generality, pulsar \#1) across $11,000$ realizations.
-We then calculate the ratio of actual variance to large-source-limit variance and plot them in \autoref{fig:auto_cross_realistic}.
+Now, consider the auto- and cross-correlations of the Fourier coefficients.
+We find the second and fourth moments of all 67 auto-pulsar cases and the 66 cross-pulsar cases obtained by fixing one of the pulsars (without loss of generality, pulsar \#1) across $6,000$ realizations. he remaining 66 pulsars are ordered by their angular separation on the sky from this fixed pulsar, such that pulsar \#2 is closest (at $\approx 0.08\,\text{rad}$) and pulsar \#67 is farthest ($\approx 2.90\,\text{rad}$).
+We then calculate the ratio of fourth moments to twice the second moments and plot them in \autoref{fig:auto_cross_realistic}.
+If the signal is effectively Gaussian, we expect this ratio to be $1$.

-The auto-pulsar results display good agreement with the prediction for the second through the thirteenth frequencies.
-In the lowest frequency, a smaller deviation from prediction is likely due to truncating sources emitting below the bin edge of $0.5/T$, introducing Poisson noise.
-Note the single bright pixel at $f=13/T$ for pulsar $p=8$---this outlier is the same pulsar--frequency pair as produced the outlier in \autoref{fig:exkurt-realistic}.
-The cross-pulsar results display better agreement with the prediction across all pairings and frequencies.
-Some notable exceptions, again in the first frequency, occur when the pulsars are very nearly aligned with one another (e.g., $q=49,50$), that is, $\hat x_p\cdot\hat x_q\approx 1$.
-Then, even though $p\neq q$, terms like the averaged $\chi$ might behave more like their $p=q$ forms.
+The auto-pulsar results appear Gaussian at low frequencies, but the ratio grows with frequency, indicating that the fourth moment has non-Gaussian terms which become important at large frequencies.
+This is consistent with the discussion in \autoref{ssec:many-sources-variance}, as well as the growth in excess kurtosis with frequency seen in \autoref{fig:exkurt-realistic}.

+The cross-pulsar results display less growth in non-Gaussianity with frequency, as well as less uniform changes, with some ratios remaining close to unity across all frequencies.
+In general, we see more growth in non-Gaussianity when the pulsars are closer together on the sky; we note that pulsar \#50 is $\approx \pi/2$ separated from pulsar \#1, close to where the tendency for less growth begins to take over.
+Angular dependence of the cross-pulsar moments can be seen, e.g., in \autoref{eq:4th-moment-cross}, although how the angle enters is complicated.
+Further analytic investigation of the pulsar separation on sensitivity to non-Gaussianity will be the subject of a future work.